-- 3. Select .bmp, .jpg, .png format, click "Save" button, and the following dialog box will pop up. - (1) Output size: Sets the width and height of the exported image in pixel. - (2) Maximum size: The system will display the maximum pixels of the exported image supported by the system. - (3) Watermark pattern: - Watermark: If checked, exported image will have watermark. - Tile, spacing: Select "Tile" to display the watermark pattern according to the default spacing; select "Spacing" to display the watermark pattern according to the specified spacing.
+- 3. Select .bmp, .jpg, .png format, click "Save" button, and the following dialog box will pop up. - (1) Output size: Sets the width and height of the exported image in pixel. - (2) Maximum size: The system will display the maximum pixels of the exported image supported by the system. - (3) Watermark pattern: - (1) Watermark: If checked, exported image will have watermark. - Tile, spacing: Select "Tile" to display the watermark pattern according to the default spacing; select "Spacing" to display the watermark pattern according to the specified spacing.

-- 3 Watermark image: Click on the button to select an image in .bmp or .jpg format as the watermark image. - Transparency: Drag the slider to set the transparency of the watermark image, 1 is opaque, 100 is fully transparent. - (4) Click the "Confirm" button to export the image in the appropriate format. - 4.
-Select .skp format, click "Save" button, and the following dialog box will pop up. - (1) Export Version: Select the exported .skp file version's standards. - (2) Unit Conversion: Convert units when exporting to keep the same units as in SketchUp. - (3) Model Centered: When checked, the exported objects will be automatically centered to the origin coordinates. - (4) Export Line: Exporting lines, spline. - (5) Ignore Material: Exported models without materials. - (6) Change Origin: When checked, the model origin is changed, and the specified point is set as the origin of the model.
+- Transparency: Drag the slider to set the transparency of the watermark image, 1 is opaque, 100 is fully transparent. - (4) Click the "Confirm" button to export the image in the appropriate format. - 4.
+Select .skp format, click "Save" button, and the following dialog box will pop up. - (1) Export Version: Select the exported .skp file version's standards. - (2) Unit Conversion: Convert units when exporting to keep the same units as in SketchUp. - (3) Model Centered: When checked, the exported objects will be automatically centered to the origin coordinates. - (a) Mount Contolog.
+Which chooked, the experted objects will be determeded by contolog to the origin coordinate - (4) Export Line: Exporting lines, spline. - (5) Ignore Material: Exported models without materials. - (6) Change Origin: When checked, the model origin is changed, and the specified point is set as the origin of the model.

-- 1 If a file in .dwg, .osgb, .3ds, .obj, .skp or .fbx format is selected for exporting, the entities in the background layer of the current drawing are not exported. - 2 When exporting renderings, it is recommended to turn on "Anti-aliasing, Shadow, Light Projection".
+- 1) If a file in .dwg, .osgb, .3ds, .obj, .skp or .fbx format is selected for exporting, the entities in the background layer of the current drawing are not exported. - (2) When exporting renderings, it is recommended to turn on "Anti-aliasing, Shadow, Light Projection".